umahatokula/cfm-wordshop-backend-v2/README.md

 # Wordshop

-The Laravel Audio Store is a web application that allows users to browse and purchase audio files.
+The Wordshop is a web application that allows users to browse and purchase audio files.
 Users can make payments using either a credit/debit card or a PIN.
 The application integrates a payment gateway to handle the payment transactions securely.

 ## Features